widelands/widelands-website/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^

 Go to http://localhost:8000/admin.
-Log in with your super user and go to the Sites Admin.
-Change your site name from example.com to localhost:8000.
-Now, everything should work out.
+Log in with your super user and go to the following Tables:

+- Site/Sites: Change your site name from example.com to localhost:8000.
+- Wlprofile/Profiles: Add yourself as a user

+Now everything should work.

 Accessing the website from other machines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^